twiest/silverblue-images/silverblue-zfs-base/files/sanoid/README.md

 # Description

-I build this package using the included spec file in the tar ball.

-I built it in a podman container like so: podman run -it --rm -v $PWD:/build:z fedora:38 bash

-rpmbuild --target noarch -bb sanoid.spec
+To build the rpm, run build-sanoid-rpm.sh

+The rpm will be placed in this directory

-I use this walkthrough to figure out the correct setup / commands: https://opensource.com/article/18/9/how-build-rpm-packages
+I use this walkthrough to figure out the correct setup / commands to build the rpm: https://opensource.com/article/18/9/how-build-rpm-packages